gracenolan/Notes/interview-study-notes-for-security-engineering.md

 - SSL/TLS
 	- (443)
 	- Super important to learn this, includes learning about handshakes, encryption, signing, certificate authorities, trust systems.
+[A good primer on all these concepts and algorithms](https://english.ncsc.nl/publications/publications/2019/juni/01/it-security-guidelines-for-transport-layer-security-tls) is made available by the Dutch cybersecurity center.

 - TCP/UDP
 	- Web traffic, chat, voip, traceroute.